Things to Consider About Your Dental Insurance in Mexico

 Please remember, when you seek dental care outside of the U.S., you are responsible for obtaining the necessary documentation for services provided, filing a claim with your insurance provider, and paying the dentist at the time services are performed.

-Although some dental offices in Mexico can directly bill your insurance company, the vast majority of dentists will only complete the reimbursement paperwork and you will have to submit it to your insurance provider.
+Although some dental clinics in Mexico can directly bill your insurance company, the vast majority of dentists will only complete the reimbursement paperwork and you will have to submit it to your insurance provider.
 Please note, that all clinical notes are written in Spanish, and hence, can sometimes present a challenge in processing insurance.

 **Disclaimer: This is not a guarantee of benefits.
 Individual coverage may vary by plan and/or state.
 Some exclusions may apply.
 Please check with your dental insurance company to see what benefits you are eligible for.